aleph-fbk/aleph-fbk.github.io/_events/TAC2024/index.md

 # Call for Papers

-The full call for papers for TAC2024 will soon be available [here](https://easychair.org/cfp/TAC2024).
+The full call for papers for TAC2024 is available [here](https://easychair.org/cfp/tac2024).

 # Important Dates